+'''

-I use the grading scale: A+ = 98-100; A = 90-97; B+ = 87-89; B = 83-86; B- = 80-82; C+ = 77-79; C = 73-76; C- = 70-72; D = 60-69; F = below 60; I do not use A-.
+Grading scale: A+ = 98-100; A = 93-97; A- = 90-92; B+ = 87-89; B = 83-86; B- = 80-82; C+ = 77-79; C = 73-76; C- = 70-72; D = 60-69; F = below 60.

+'''

-Exams: The exams will cover material presented in the text and class.
-The exams are closed book and closed notes.
-The exam questions will short-answer and fill in the blank in format.
-Laptops and other electronic devices cannot be used to take the exams.
+Exams: The exams will cover material from the study guide (at the end of each PowerPoint lecture) and the student project process.
+Exam questions will be short-answer and fill in the blank.
+The exams and quizzes are closed book and closed notes.
+Laptops and other electronic devices cannot be used to take the exams and quizzes.

 Class Project: Students will work in groups (of their choosing) to complete a class project.
 The project is an evaluation of two existing interactive products based on data obtained from participants (also known as subjects, or users) during a field study that your group will conduct.
-(A field study is performed in an environment where the product is used.)
-The project will guided by usability goals, and uses knowledge learned from class to determine if there are differences in the usability of the products.
-Projects will be presented orally (time permitting) during the last two weeks of class.
+(A field study is performed where the product is used.)
+The project will be guided by usability goals, and uses knowledge learned from class to determine if there are differences in the usability of the products.
+Projects will be presented orally (time permitting) during the last two weeks of class, and presentation dates will be randomly assigned.
 You must discuss your project topic and methodology with me to make sure that it is acceptable.
-Projects are graded on the process you used to arrive at a finding/conclusion.
+Projects are graded on the process you used to arrive at a conclusion.
 All students in a group are expected to equally contribute to the project; if identified, non-participants will receive a lower grade.